jonashcroft/likes-to-pot/README.md

 # Twitter likes to Monzo Pot

-This is currently very very messy because I wrote it all in basically one sitting to get proof of concept and I promise promise I will refactor it nicely.
+This is currently a bit messy because I wrote it all in basically one sitting to get proof of concept and I promise promise I will refactor it nicely.

+Monzo Refresh token * may * be broken.

 WORK IN PROGRESS.